iterative/setup-cml/README.md

   `true`
 - `force` - (optional) Forces the install.
 Useful in scenarios where CML is already installed and in use.
 Defaults to `false`
+- `dvc_version` - (optional) Installs the specified version of DVC.
+By default DVC will not be installed. `latest` can be used to install the most recent DVC release.

 ## A complete example